agni-datta/csLaTeX/README.md

 ### `cscolorthm`

 The `cscolorthm.sty` package provides a range of colourful theorem and proof environments for LaTeX documents.
 It uses the `tcolorbox` package to make theorem-like structures visually appealing while maintaining readability.
 Users can easily create custom theorem environments like theorem, lemma, corollary, etc., and various proof environments like standard proof, proof sketch, etc. This package aims to enhance the presentation of mathematical content.

+### `csindex`

+The `csindex.ist` file is a LaTeX index style configuration designed for professional formatting of indexes.
+It defines a two-column layout, groups entries by their initial letter, and uses bold headings for each letter group.
+Symbols and numbers are categorized and grouped respectively.
+The file specifies dotted line delimiters between entries and page numbers, enhancing readability.
+It also switches to a sans-serif font for the entire index.
+To use, save the `.ist` file, include the `makeidx` package in your LaTeX document, specify the style file when running the `makeindex` command, add index entries with `\index`, and insert the index with `\printindex`.
+This setup ensures a clear, organized index.

 ### `csmath`